-The significant components of the Company's deferred tax assets as of December 31, 2020 and 2019 were as follows:
+The significant components of the Company's deferred tax assets as of December 31, 2021 and 2020 were as follows:

 Year Ended December 31,

-2020 2019
+2021 2020

-Accrued expenses 455 277
+Accrued expenses \$ 729 \$ 455

-License Fees 1,168 1,332
+License Fees 1,004 1,168

-Stock Options 3,759 2,584
+Stock Options 4,671 3,759

-Other 228 115
+Other 212 228

-State net operating loss carryforwards 8,959 7,431
+State net operating loss carryforwards 11,246 8,959

-State research tax credits 625 510
+State research tax credits 1,006 625

-Federal net operating loss carryforwards 33,711 47,845
+Federal net operating loss carryforwards 41,207 33,711

-Federal research tax credits 4,943 3,770
+Federal research tax credits 6,166 4,943

-Total deferred tax assets 53,848 63,864
+Total deferred tax assets 66,241 53,848

-Valuation allowance (53,669) (63,737)
+Valuation allowance (66,082) (53,669)

-Net deferred tax asset (liability) 179 127
+Net deferred tax asset (liability) \$ 159 \$ 179

-As of December 31, 2020 and 2019, the Company had provided a full valuation allowance against its net deferred tax assets, except for its Australian deferred tax assets, because realization of any future tax benefit cannot be reasonably assured.
-The valuation allowance increased during the year ended December 31, 2019 by \$13,220 and decreased during the year ended December 31, 2020 by \$10,068.
-The decrease for the year ended December 31, 2020 is primarily attributed to the write-off of the Israel net operating loss carryforwards.
+As of December 31, 2021 and 2020, the Company had provided a full valuation allowance against its net deferred tax assets, except for its Australian deferred tax assets, because realization of any future tax benefit cannot be reasonably assured.
+The valuation allowance decreased during the year ended December 31, 2020 by \$10,068 and increased during the year ended December 31, 2021 by \$12,413.

 The Company follows the authoritative guidance on accounting for and disclosure of uncertainty in tax positions, which requires the Company to determine whether a tax position of the Company is more likely than not to be sustained upon examination, including resolution of any related appeals of litigation processes, based on the technical merits of the position.
 For tax positions meeting the more likely than not threshold, the tax amount recognized in the financial statements is reduced by the largest benefit that has a greater than 50% likelihood of being realized upon the ultimate settlement with the relevant taxing authority.
-As of December 31, 2020 the Company has not recorded any uncertain tax positions.
+As of December 31, 2021 the Company has not recorded any uncertain tax positions.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending tax examinations.
-The earliest tax years that may be subject to examination by jurisdiction are 2016 for both federal and state purposes.
+The Company's U.S. federal and state net operating losses have occurred since its inception and as such, tax years subject to potential tax examination could apply from 2010, the earliest year with a net operating loss carryover, because the utilization of net operating losses from prior years opens the relevant year to audit by the IRS and/or state taxing authorities.
 The Company's policy is to record interest and penalties related to income taxes as part of the tax provision.
-There were no interest and penalties pertaining to uncertain tax positions for the years ended December 31, 2020 or 2019.
+There were no interest and penalties pertaining to uncertain tax positions for the years ended December 31, 2021 or 2020.